Gibstick/nadekobot_fork/docs/guides/windows-guide.md

 You can still install them manually:

 - [Redis Installer](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.0.504) - Download and run the **`.msi`** file
-- [ffmpeg] - Download the Release build and move `ffmpeg.exe` to a path that's in your PATH environment variable.
+- [ffmpeg-32bit] | [ffmpeg-64bit] - Download the **appropriate version** for your system (32 bit if you're running a 32 bit OS, or 64 if you're running a 64bit OS).
+Unzip it, and move `ffmpeg.exe` to a path that's in your PATH environment variable.
 If you don't know what that is, then just move the `ffmpeg.exe` file to NadekoBot/system
-- [youtube-dl] - Click on `Windows exe` and download the file.
-Then`youtube-dl.exe` to a path that's in your PATH environment variable.
+- [youtube-dl] - Click to download the file.
+Then put `youtube-dl.exe` in a path that's in your PATH environment variable.
 If you don't know what that is, then just move the `youtube-dl.exe` file to NadekoBot/system

 [Updater]: https://dl.nadeko.bot/
 [Notepad++]: https://notepad-plus-plus.org/